The Shark Week 2013 Fake Megalodon Lives Documentary Fiasco

 The other side of this is that there really was a Megalodon shark, once upon a time.
 Because of this documentary I’ve been reading all kinds of mixed-up facts on the real shark, which really did exist.
 At the very least Discovery had an opportunity to educate us from a paleontology perspective, and explain what we really know for sure about this beast, and how we know it.

 And this is a subject that didn't need much coaxing.
-An ongoing poll I've been conducting since April 2012 shows, of over 13,000 people surveyed, 55% believe it is scientifically plausible that the Megalodon shark could still exist.
-Another 34% said it was possible, but unlikely.
-Only 6% said no.
+An ongoing poll I've been conducting since April 2012 shows, of over 37,000 people surveyed, 54% believe it is scientifically plausible that the Megalodon shark could still exist.
+Another 35% said it was possible but unlikely.
+Only 7% said no.

-This seems like it was an easy one to knock out of the park
+For the Discovery Channel, this seems like it was an easy one to knock out of the park.

 Megalodon: The Monster Shark Lives